dylanmei/docker-kafka-manager/README.md

 docker run --rm -p 9000:9000 dylanmei/kafka-manager -Dkafka-manager.zkhosts=localhost:2181
 ```

-Run with basic auth and bump up the default timeouts
+Supply properties to configure Kafka-manager.
+For example, to run with basic-auth and increase the default timeouts:

 ```sh
 docker run --rm -p 9000:9000 \